01 of 05

 As you tour the house, you'll see paintings and artwork representing pretty much every era since Longleat was built.
 The collection was amassed by 15 generations of the Thynne family.Continue to 4 of 5 below.

 04 of 05

 The Grand Staircase - A Gothic Revival Addition

 The Grand Staircase was an early 19th century addition in the Gothic Revival style.
 It was designed by Sir Jeffry Wyattville, a 19th century architect and garden designer most famous for additions to Windsor Castle and Chatsworth.
-Wyattville made other changes and additions to the Longleat by the grand staircase is the all that survived later refurbishments.
+Wyattville made other changes and additions to Longleat but the grand staircase is all that survived later refurbishments.
 Wyattville's design replaced an earlier staircase designed by Sir Christopher Wren, still located beyond the far end of the Great Hall.

 Portraits and sculptured busts around the Grand Staircase reference the Thynne family's complicated history.
 At the foot of the stairs look for the family tree, dating back to 1215.

 The wrought iron chandelier above the stairs also dates from the 19th century but was modified when electricity was installed in Longleat House.
 The cost of wiring the entire house, in 1920, was £8,094 15s.2d - in what the English refer to as "old money" or pre-decimalization currency.
 That same job would cost... £306,244.14 in 2013.Continue to 5 of 5 below.